 People trekking along trail through lush and green foggy forest in the Annapurna Conservation, Nepal.

 I have seen photos and heard stories of Nepal when there were no roads and you could make it only by bike or foot.
 The country has changed so much in the past 30 years and I can only imagine what it was like then.
 Thirty years isn’t that much time but the scale of development that’s happened in that time period is staggering.
 To live in Kathmandu now and imagine that it used to be all rice fields with small pockets of buildings sure is something else.
-My first visit was in 2012 to see the Himalaya and my second was to study Buddhism in Boudha, Kathmandu for 3 years.
 Like everything constantly in flux, you Nepal will always be a second home to me and I will return to you again and again.

 I hope you enjoy these images and if you travel to Nepal, talk to Nepalis, respect the land and try to minimize packaging waste and especially plastic water bottles.
 Please and thank you humans.